recommend-games/blog/content/posts/susd_effect/index.md

 Because the synthetic version is meant to approximate the number of ratings of the real numbers until the review is published, the plot dances around 0 in the left hand side.
 Right after the review, we see a steep incline for about a week, which then flattens out.
 This is the SU&SD effect in action.

+You might still not be quite convinced that this is an isolated effect for {{% game 332686 %}}John Company{{% /game %}}.
+How do we know that other games didn't see a similar, if not bigger effect?
+Is this observation in any way significant?
+One way to approach an answer is called [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher's_exact_test).
+Applied to our situation, we can simply pretend that other games got the same treatment and see if a similar synthetic control model shows the same effect.
+In practice, we sample around 120 games with a similar number of ratings as {{% game 332686 %}}John Company{{% /game %}}, calculate the same synthetic control model for each of them, and then compare the difference between the real and synthetic number of ratings after the review.
+A picture is worth a thousand words, so let's look at the result plot:

+{{< img src="332686_susd_effect_fisher" alt="Fisher's exact test of the SU&SD effect for John Company" >}}

+The strong line is the same as the one in the previous plot, but the faint lines are the differences for the other games.
+Again, all the lines on the left meander around 0, while they stray to different positive or negative values after the review.
+That kind of spread is typical for random observations without actual underlying cause.
+It's clear that {{% game 332686 %}}John Company{{% /game %}} really received an exceptional amount of attention after the SU&SD review.

 The absolute numbers might not sound impressive for a video with over 300'000 views, but keep in mind that only a fraction of board game enthusiasts are active on BGG.
 Further, in an industry where a couple of thousand copies sold is considered a success, a couple of hundred additional ratings is nothing to sneeze at.
 Of course, whether this kind of activity on BGG translates to actual sales is a different question entirely.